The Dreaded Purge – When Is an Acne Outbreak Natural or Man-Made?

 Purging (or acne flaring) is a phenomenon that was first noted by dermatologists applying tretinoin cream to patients.
 It is important to remember your skin is a carefully balanced microbiome – your skin cells are not worried about aesthetics.
 They are in a battle of survival against environmental bacteria, pollutants, UV radiation and dehydration.
 When you apply a new product to your skin (the stronger the more likely this can happen), it throws your skin biome out of whack temporarily.

-For example, if you are using a new moisturizer and your skin suddenly has all this extra moisture, it does not adjust immediately.
+Breakouts occur, however, if you are using a new moisturizer and your skin suddenly has all this extra moisture, it's not able to adjust to.
 It will keep pumping out its usual oils and proteins, only for it to build up suddenly in pores.
 While you are excited about having smooth, soft skin... your pores have a meltdown and produce dreaded blemishes and spots.

 When is it Not Purging?

-Remember, a purge will get better after the initial outbreak – but if your blemishes are worsening or remaining the same (after 1-2wks), it’s more likely the treatment does not suit your skin and it’s best to stop and evaluate.
+Remember, a purge will get better after the initial flare.
+If your blemishes are worsening or remaining the same (after 1-2wks), it’s more likely the treatment does not suit your skin and it’s best to stop and evaluate.

 What Triggers Purging?